Access and Inclusion

 Explore the chemistry major and minor, the dual degree chemistry/chemical engineering program and Teacher Licensure in chemistry and find advice on choosing your first chemistry course

-Chemistry students benefit from hands-on experience with state-of-the-art instrumentation and computers in our teaching and research laboratories
+Chemistry students benefit from access to state-of-the-art instrumentation and computers in our teaching and research laboratories

 Investigate chemistry-related careers and graduate school options through our career guides and alumnae stories